PDrifting/CBookDraft/book.markdown

 Alternate basic program that has no output.

 1. using a typedef to declare a custom Type Name
-2. definition of an arbitrary array with defaults values
+2. definition of an arbitrary array with default values
 3. setup of function main

 ```C